Help Me Choose Finder

 WIREFRAMES

-The wireframe design for the HMCF began with a focus on intuitive user interaction.
-We evaluated the functionality, information hierarchy, content types, calls to action, suggested next-step prompts and technical feasibility.
-The layout strategically allocated sections for inputting user preferences, featuring a clear progression from general queries to more specific needs.
+The wireframe design for the Help Me Choose Finder (HMCF) was crafted with a strong emphasis on intuitive user interaction.
+We carefully assessed the functionality, information hierarchy, content types, calls to action, and technical feasibility to create a seamless user experience.
+The layout was thoughtfully structured to facilitate user preference input, guiding users from broad queries to more specific needs.

-I designed four key example flows, one for each distinct audience type.
-All wireframe screens emphasized simplicity, with well-defined options and intuitive navigation buttons guiding users through the decision-making process.
-Visual cues and placeholders illustrated how the tool would adapt dynamically as users inputted their criteria, displaying loading animations for real-time recommendation generation.
-The wireframes ensured a responsive design, accommodating various devices seamlessly.
-View below for a step by step of each flow.
+Four key example flows were designed, each tailored to a distinct audience type.
+The wireframes focused on simplicity, with clearly defined options and intuitive navigation buttons to lead users through their decision-making process.
+Visual cues and placeholders demonstrated how the tool dynamically adjusted to user inputs, including real-time loading animations for recommendation generation.
+The design ensured responsiveness across various devices.
+Below, you can find a detailed step-by-step overview of each flow.

 VISUAL DESIGN